CALL OUR LITTLE ROCK OFFICE

 The sleep dentist at Central Dental may also recommend a lingual frenulectomy/frenectomy to correct low tongue posture or tongue tie that is often found in patients with sleep apnea.
 This is a simple procedure that involves clipping the tissue underneath the tongue that binds it down.
 This procedure allows for free movement and advancement of the tongue out of the throat resulting in an increased opening of the airway.

-If you’re looking for a dentist experienced in the treatment of obstructive sleep apnea, snoring or sleep disorders with oral sleep appliances in Little Rock, Central Dental can provide you with the good night’s rest you’ve been dreaming about along with any general dentistry needs you may have in the future.
+If you’re looking for a dentist experienced in the treatment of obstructive sleep apnea, snoring or sleep disorders with oral sleep appliances in Little Rock, Conway or Central Arkansas, Central Dental can provide you with the good night’s rest you’ve been dreaming about along with any general dentistry needs you may have in the future.
 The doctors and team members at Central Dental will work with you to create a customized treatment plan that will give you the refreshing results you want.